spiral/docs/filters/composite.md

 }
 ```

 Both filters will be validated together.
-In case of error in `address` filter the error will be mounted in sub-array:
+In case of an error in `address` filter the error will be mounted in sub-array:

 ```json
 {